lewagon/dotfiles/02-OOP/01-OO-Basics/TEACHERS.md

 end
 ```

-This ruby syntax is far more convenient than righting all methods manually, right?
+This ruby syntax is far more convenient than writing all methods manually, right?
 Let's do the same adding writers on `@color` and `@brand`

 ```ruby
 class Car